Listings Insights & Metrics | Yext Hitchhikers Platform

 listings overview metrics

-This will data including:
+This will have data including:

 • Entities: All entities in the account